oneonlyzero/AbsoluteDFIRnote/README.md

 # AbsoluteDFIRnote
-Collections of notes, tips and cheat sheet regarding digital forensic to assist in learning or professional from various source, article, website, personal learning, etc.
+Collections of notes, tips and cheat sheet regarding digital forensic that might help in your leaning or profesional.
+Feel free to add on or correct any wrong information.
+Thanks :)